MosesEbere/mosesebere-github.io/content/project/pick-and-place-application-with-the-stäubli-ts60-robot/index.md

 T﻿he full solution was developed using the SRS Stäubli suite and sufficiently tested in simulation before deploying on the hardware.

-T﻿his project was done as part of a series of laboratory sections in the robotics lab at the University of Girona.
+T﻿his project was completed as part of a series of laboratory sections in the robotics lab at the University of Girona.